When the sun starts to blaze down, these summer gardening tips will help keep your garden thriving and happy.

 More sun means more frequent watering…which means that summer gardens tend to lose nutrients more quickly.
 And, as we know, getting plants the food it needs to survive is as important as sun or water.

 Fertilizers typically contain nitrogen, potassium, and phosphorous.
 All are vital nutrients for your plants, but when temperatures soar, too much nitrogen can scorch your plants.
-One of our favorite ways to feed your plants is to mix up some crushed eggshell and coffee grounds and put 1/2 cup every few weeks on your garden.
+One of our favorite ways to feed your plants is to mix up some crushed eggshell and coffee grounds and put 1/2 cup every few weeks on your herb or vegetable garden.

 PRO TIP: Any time you handle fertilizer, wash your hands afterward!

 3. Pest Control